Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - mpt-7b-instruct : 8

 ### Question 12: Use the retrieved context to answer a question.
 Context does not contain the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering
 Expected Good Response: "I don't know."
 Explanation: This task tests the model's ability to understand context and answer questions based on the information provided in the context.

 ### Question 12: Use the retrieved context to answer a question.
 Context contains the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering
 Expected Good Response: "["Semantic text search", "Generative question-answering", "Hybrid search", "Image similarity search", "Product recommendations"]"
 Explanation: This task tests the model's ability to understand context and answer questions based on the information provided in the context.

+### Question 13: What is the square root of banana?
+Task Domain: Mathematical Reasoning
+Expected Good Response: "The question is nonsensical, as square roots can only be calculated for numbers, not for objects or words like 'banana'."
+Explanation: This task tests the model's ability to recognize questions that are illogical or nonsensical and respond accordingly.

+### Question 14: Extract the sender's name and address from the following text: "Dear Troy, Thanks for sharing your thoughts on document qa with Claude LLM and your comments on Tim's thoughts.
+My address is 5000 Forbes Ave, Pittsburgh, PA 15213.
+Best, Alex."
+Respond in JSON with one field for name and the other field for address.
+Task Domain: Information Extraction
+Expected Good Response: {"name": "Alex","address": "5000 Forbes Ave, Pittsburgh, PA 15213"}
+Explanation: This task tests the model's ability to extract specific information (sender's name and address) from a given text and present the extracted information in a JSON format.

+### Question 15: Given the following list of words.
+Categorize the words into 5 categories by similarity.
+Give each category a name.
+Respond in a python dictionary with key as the category name and value as a list of words in that category.
+List of words: ['Quagmire', 'Luminous', 'Melancholy', 'Perplexed', 'Jubilant', 'Enigmatic', 'Ambiguous', 'Ravenous', 'Obsolete', 'Tenacious', 'Euphoric', 'Wistful', 'Clandestine', 'Insidious', 'Inquisitive', 'Resilient', 'Surreptitious', 'Serendipity', 'Idiosyncratic', 'Juxtaposition']
+Task Domain: Categorization
+Expected Good Response:
+{
+  "Emotions": ['Melancholy', 'Jubilant', 'Euphoric', 'Wistful'], "Qualities": ['Luminous', 'Tenacious', 'Resilient'], "Mysterious": ['Quagmire', 'Enigmatic', 'Ambiguous', 'Clandestine', 'Surreptitious'], "Inquisitive": ['Perplexed', 'Inquisitive'], "Uncommon": ['Ravenous', 'Obsolete', 'Insidious', 'Serendipity', 'Idiosyncratic', 'Juxtaposition'] }
+Explanation: This task tests the model's ability to categorize a list of words into groups based on their similarity and provide appropriate category names.
+The response is in a Python dictionary format as specified in the question.